Danixu/hass-services-proxy/openwisp-proxy/README.md

-# Home Assistant Add-on: AgentDVR Proxy
+# Home Assistant Add-on: OpenWisp Proxy

 ⚠️ This addon does not contain the OpenWisp service ⚠️